dotcomUNDERGROUND/cloudflare-docs/products/access/src/content/authentication/configuring-identity-providers/google.md

 You can integrate Google authentication with Cloudflare Access without a Google Workspace account.
 The integration will allow any user with a Google account to login (if the Access policy allows them to reach the resource).
 Unlike the instructions for [Google Workspace](/authentication/configuring-identity-providers/gsuite), the steps below will not allow you to pull group membership information from a Google Workspace account.

-1. Visit the Google Cloud Platform console.
+1. Visit the [Google Cloud Platform Console](https://console.cloud.google.com/).
 Create a new project.

 ![Create Project](../../static/google/create-project.png)